 Covered public safety employees are required to contribute 11.55% of their covered salary, whereas general employees are required to contribute 7.0% of their covered salary.
 The County is required to contribute at an actuarially determined rate.
-The County's contribution rates for the covered payroll of public safety employees and general employees were 19.95% and 8.8%, respectively.
+The County's contribution rates for the covered payroll of public safety employees and general employees were 19.95% and 8.8%, respectively through June 30, 2013 and 25.3% and 10.77%, respectively, thereafter.
 The County contributes 100% of the employer cost for public safety officers and general employees of the County.

 Per RSA-100:16, plan member contribution rates are established and may be amended by the New Hampshire State legislature and employer contribution rates are determined by the NHRS Board of Trustees based on an actuarial valuation.
-The County's contributions to the NHRS for the years ending December 31, 2012, 2011, and 2010 were \$1,319,668, \$1,282,788, and \$1,165,676, respectively, equal to the required contributions for each year.
+The County's contributions to the NHRS for the years ending December 31, 2013, 2012, and 2011 were \$1,539,616, \$1,319,668, and \$1,282,788, respectively, equal to the required contributions for each year.

-NOTE 10--SHORT-TERM OBLIGATIONS
+NOTE 9-SHORT-TERM OBLIGATIONS